Varicose Veins Specialist

 More than 70% of Americans suffer from varicose veins or another type of vein disease.
-If you’re tired of the cosmetic and physical difficulties associated with varicose veins, you can trust top-rated interventional radiologist Dev Batra, MD, at Dallas Vein Institute for personalized treatment, comfortable procedures, and excellent vein disease education.
+If you’re tired of the cosmetic and physical difficulties associated with varicose veins, you can trust top-rated interventional radiologist Dev Batra, MD, at Texas Vascular Institute for personalized treatment, comfortable procedures, and excellent vein disease education.
 Reach out to the offices in Hurst and Dallas, Texas, by phone or through the online scheduler today.

 Varicose Veins Q & A